nuxt/docs/en/guide/vuex-store.md

 ### Plugins

-You can add additional plugin to the store (in mthe odules mode) putting it into the `store/index.js` file:
+You can add additional plugin to the store (in the modules mode) putting it into the `store/index.js` file:

 ```js
 import myPlugin from 'myPlugin'